sig-echirolles/every-tree/README.md

 ![Main](assets/main.png)

-### 🍒 Commons tree species presets
+### Tree species presets adapted of the Echirolles' context

-The plugin provides a set of common tree species presets to help you tag tree species.
+The plugin provides a set of already known identified species and species that are planned to be planted in order to help you tag tree species in Echirolles and nearby.

 ![Presets](assets/add-tree.png)